Google’s quantum supremacy milestone heralds a brave new world of computing

 The problem — and it’s a big one — is that qubits only exist briefly.
 For decades, researchers have been trying to expand that lifespan, while also trying to find ways to get more qubits to work together, a phenomenon known as “quantum entanglement.”

-In announcing the achievement of quantum supremacy, Pichai described it as a “Hello, World” moment, and wrote:
+In announcing the achievement of quantum supremacy, Pichai described it as a “Hello, World” moment:

-In a press release from the White House, the Trump administration hailed the breakthrough.
-Last year, President Trump signed the National Quantum Initiative Act which committed $1.2 billion over 5 years for quantum research.
+The Trump administration hailed the breakthrough with a press release from the White House.
+Last year, President Trump signed the National Quantum Initiative Act, which committed $1.2 billion over 5 years for quantum research.

-“The United States has taken a great leap forward in quantum computing,” said Michael Kratsios, Chief Technology Officer of the United States.
+“The United States has taken a great leap forward in quantum computing,” said Michael Kratsios, chief technology officer of the United States.
 “This critical milestone verifying quantum computational supremacy shows America’s unparalleled innovation ecosystem at work.
-We will continue to embrace the strong public and private partnerships that produce incredible innovations and make America the world leader in technology,”
+We will continue to embrace the strong public and private partnerships that produce incredible innovations and make America the world leader in technology.”

 Currently, a wide range of large companies are tentatively exploring quantum computing via services like those offered by IBM.
 In addition, a range of startups such as D-Wave, which has raised $194.7 million in venture capital, have been racing to develop their own commercial quantum systems.